Developer Guide

 Implementation

-command allows users to delete a patient’s particular field of information by providing NRIC and the field to be deleted through a command.
+The deleteinfo command allows users to delete a patient’s particular field of information by providing NRIC and the field to be deleted through a command.

 -